nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_2/Lesson_4/readme.md

 <img src="../images/media/image34.png" style="width:100%;height:auto;" />

-- It has a “dark mode” option which is easier on the eyes for long coding sessions.
+- It has a "dark mode" option which is easier on the eyes for long coding sessions.
 - It provides the basics such as syntax highlighting and an integrated terminal window.
 - It also has a wealth of plugins for connecting to servers, version control systems, and troubleshooting.
 It has several linter plugins, which can analyze your code for bugs, errors, and to help your team code in a consistent "style".
 This eases code maintenance down the road.
 - If your line of code has an obvious error in it, the IDE will produce a red squiggle, just as if you’ve spelled something wrong in a Word Document.